Gimme Chocolate!!

 "Gimme Chocolate!!" (ギミチョコ!!, Gimi Choko!!) is a song by the Japanese kawaii metal band Babymetal from their self-titled debut album.
 Though it was not released as a single in Japan, the song became an international success.
 Later, it was released via earMusic in the United Kingdom on May 31, 2015, as a digital single.

 Background and release

 The song premiered on December 21, 2013, at the Makuhari Messe Event Hall, nearly coinciding with Nakamoto's sixteenth birthday.
 The song was first released in Japan as part of the band's debut album Babymetal on February 26, 2014, with a live music clip of the premiere uploaded to YouTube the day before, on February 25, 2014.
 The song was released in the United Kingdom as a digital single on iTunes on May 31, 2015, one day before the physical re-release of the album.

 The song was featured in the video games Rock Band 4 and Beatstar, with the former as a downloadable song.
 It was also used in September 2021 in a promo trailer for Tiny Tina's Wonderlands, a game from Gearbox Software.
+It was also part of the soundtrack of Horizon XS radio station in Forza Horizon 6.